grafana/loki/CONTRIBUTING.md

 $ go work use -r . # Recursively add sub-modules in the use clause of your go.work file
 ```

-Since Go 1.18, we are able to launch building commands in a mode called *workspace*.
+Since Go 1.18, we are able to launch build commands in a mode called *workspace*.
 Conceptually,
 a workspace is an **untracked** file adding `replace` directives to your `go.mod` at runtime.
 By default, Go will use the *workspace* mode when a `go.work` file is present, but you can have
 different *workspaces* and specify which one to use with the `GOWORK` environment variable.